2002 Washington Redskins season: Monday Night Football vs. Philadelphia Eagles

 Spurrier's “Fun & Gun” was hammered 37-7 as Matthews completed just ten passes and Danny Wuerffel was sacked four times.
 At one point the exasperated Spurrier was caught on ABC cameras flapping his gums, a scene replayed in slow motion.
+This game also featured a delay into the fourth quarter when Pepper Spray that was used to break up fighting in the stands spread out onto the Eagles sideline.